 I find it way easier to concentrate when I write my thoughts down than when I try to speak them aloud.
 If focusing is a problem area for you, journaling your prayers may be the solution to helping you to concentrate on what you wish to communicate to God.

-A Prayer Notebook Keeps Track of Answered Prayers
+A Prayer Journal Can help You Keep Track of Answered Prayers

 There is a popular expression that says, “God is Good, All the time and all the time God is Good”.
 While we know this to be true, do you sometimes struggle with recalling the instances of God coming through for you?
 I recently went back home to my childhood home where I had the pleasure of reading my diary.
 It was rather intriguing to take a walk down memory lane and recall all the memories and experiences I had that helped to shape who I am today.